Summary of Product Characteristics Updated 05-Jan-2021 | Accord-UK Ltd

 One hour after oral administration of fosinopril sodium, less than 1% fosinopril in plasma remains unchanged; 75% is present as active fosinoprilat, 15-20% as fosinoprilat glucuronide (inactive), and the remainder (~5%) as the 4-hydroxy metabolite of fosinoprilat (active).

-After intravenous administration, the elimination of fosinopril sodium is by both hepatic and renal routes.
-In hypertensive patients that receive repeated doses of fosinopril sodium and have normal renal and hepatic functions, the fosinoprilat elimination half-life is 11.5 hours, being of 14 hours in patients with cardiac failure.
+After intravenous administration, the elimination of fosinopril is by both hepatic and renal routes.
+In hypertensive patients that receive repeated doses of fosinopril and have normal renal and hepatic functions, the fosinoprilat elimination half-life is 11.5 hours, being of 14 hours in patients with cardiac failure.

 Other special populations